 The name is right there in the title, isn’t it?
 Sethi offers personal finance advice for this new era that we live in.
 He discusses things like credit card hacking and separating your money in addition to some of the other tried and true wisdom of personal finance (401K matches, investing, etc.).

 But where Rami really shines is in the way he re-defines the word “rich”.
 One of the main focuses of I will Teach You to Be Rich is having a rich life.
 Rami doesn’t just mean monetarily.
 Rami is one of the few personal finance gurus who will tell you to have that latte, take that trip, and spend money on things that you enjoy.
 That’s a perspective I can get behind!

 Financial Freedom by Grant Sabatier offers a different method of getting rich – hard work and smart investing.
 Sabatier went from two bucks to over a million in five years, which is something we’d all be interested in accomplishing, right?

 Sabatier doesn’t sugar coat what it took to get there.
 He worked a full-time job and is a master of side hustling.
-But he does acknowledge that growing your money through smart investments was also a huge help, and he shares exactly what investments got him to where he is.
+But he does acknowledge that growing your money through smart investments was also a huge help, and he shares the investment strategy he used to get where he is today.

 What Books do Millionaires Read?

 Many people want to understand the millionaire mind – what are they reading that helped them achieve success?
 There is one finance book that’s talked about at length by one of the world’s most famous millionaire investors.

 Warren Buffet, the billionaire investing guru, was asked which book changed his life.
 His answer – The Intelligent Investor, by Benjamin Graham.
 This book is also getting up there in age (though not quite as old as Think and Grow Rich), but it still has tons of valuable information applicable today.